 To wrap up this list, I wanted to encourage you to journey beyond Oia during your time on Santorini!

-Oia is stunning, but there’s a lot more to Santorini worth exploring, and one of the easiest ways to do that is by renting an ATV.
-This will give you the flexibility to get out of the village and check out other parts of the island at your own pace without having to rely on buses or pricey taxis.
+This will give you the flexibility to get out of the village and check out other parts of the island at your own pace without having to rely on buses or pricey taxis (ask me how I know…).

 Most rental shops are located in Fira, but you’ll also find a few in Oia.
-Just double check what kind of license is required.
+Just double-check what kind of license is required.
 Some places may ask for an international driver’s permit, depending on what you’re renting.

-We didn’t rent an ATV on Santorini (but we did on Milos), and I definitely regret it!
 Instead, we relied on the buses to get around Santorini, which were cheap but took sooo long!
 Having our own ATV would’ve saved us a ton of time and allowed us to see even more of the island.

 P.S.
 You can read more about the different transportation options and things to do beyond Oia in my 3 Day Santorini Itinerary!